Commission on Narcotic Drugs

 Inter-sessional meetings of the Commission are convened to finalize the provisional agenda of the Commission; to address organizational and substantive matters; and to provide continuous and effective policy guidance.
 The Commission also holds informal joint meetings of donor and recipient countries on the planning and formulation of projects, pursuant to its resolution 44/16.

 At the reconvened 53rd session of the Commission on Narcotic Drugs, in December 2010, Member States adopted a revised Annual Report Questionnaire (ARQ), to enable the monitoring of and the biennial reporting to the Commission on the implementation by Member States of the Political Declaration and Plan of Action on International Cooperation towards an Integrated and Balanced Strategy to Counter the World Drug Problem, as well as for the reporting to the Commission mandated by the three international drug control conventions.
-The first reports resulting from the revised ARQs will be considered by the Commission on Narcotic Drugs at its 55th session in 2012.
+The first reports resulting from the revised ARQs were considered by the Commission on Narcotic Drugs at its 55th session in 2012.
 The second biennial report on action taken to implement the Political Declaration and Plan of Action on International Cooperation towards and Integrated and Balanced Strategy to Counter the World Drug Problem will be examined by the Commission at its 57th session in March 2014.